What does a successful journey look like for testers in their professional lives?

 Story #1

-Vishal, a computer science engineering graduate, began his career as a tester in a medium-sized software company with a monthly salary of INR 15,000.
-From the start, he was passionate about his job and dedicated himself to the testing profession.
+Vishal, a graduate in computer science engineering, embarked on his professional journey as a tester in a medium-scale software firm with a monthly remuneration of INR 15,000.
+He exhibited passion for his job and devoted himself to the testing profession right from the onset.

-Initially, Vishal worked on a small mobile project, focusing on manual testing, within a small team.
-He completed his tasks efficiently and often ahead of schedule.
-He took advantage of the opportunity to interact with stakeholders from various roles in the project, seeking to understand the complete project management workflow.
+In the beginning, Vishal was a part of a small team working on a minor mobile project, primarily concentrating on manual testing.
+He efficiently carried out his tasks, often ahead of deadlines.
+He grabbed the opportunity to communicate with stakeholders belonging to various project roles to understand the complete project management workflow.

-Through his hard work and ability to deliver high-quality work on time, Vishal earned the trust of his superiors and gradually took on more responsible tasks.
-He never considered leaving the company, as he aimed to grow and advance within the organization through dedication and continuous learning.
-He became an expert in automation frameworks, devoting his weekends to improving his skills in this area.
+Through his impeccable work ethic and ability to deliver high-quality results on time, Vishal gained recognition from his superiors and progressively took on more important tasks.
+He remained committed to the company, intending to progress and develop within the organization through dedication and constant learning.
+He mastered automation frameworks, dedicating his weekends to enhancing his skills in this respect.

-Vishal’s dedication and expertise led to his promotion as a Test Lead in the same company.
-After four years, he seized an opportunity to work in a different domain that required his automation expertise, attitude, and strong communication skills.
-He now works as a QA Manager in the United States, managing a team of 50 testing professionals, earning a salary of $15,000 per month.
+Eventually, Vishal’s hard work and expertise lead to his promotion as Test Lead within the company.
+After four years in the same role, he grabbed an opportunity to work in a different field which required his automation expertise, pleasant demeanor, and robust communication skills.
+Currently, he is stationed in the United States serving as a QA Manager handling a team of 50 testing professionals, drawing a monthly salary of $15,000.

 Story #2

-Niraj, an electrical engineering graduate, started his career as a tester in a large MNC company with a monthly salary of INR 20,000.
-He took this job due to the lack of opportunities in the electrical engineering field.
+Niraj, a graduate in electrical engineering, commenced his career as a tester in a large multinational enterprise with monthly earnings of INR 20,000, due to limited job opportunities in his field of education.

-Throughout his career, Niraj focused more on analyzing people’s behavior rather than improving his skills in testing.
-He frequently changed jobs, always seeking higher salaries without much concern for personal growth or development.
-Despite being a senior tester in his last job, he is currently unemployed and searching for a manual testing job.
+Throughout his professional journey, Niraj’s focus remained more on deciphering people’s behavior rather than improving his testing skills.
+Constantly hopping jobs, he pursued jobs offering higher pay without giving much thought to personal growth.
+Despite being distinguished as a senior tester in his last job, he is currently jobless and in search of a manual testing position.

 Story #3

-Mukesh, a post-graduate in computer science, started his career as a tester in a small software company, earning a monthly salary of INR 9,000 after a two-year gap following his studies.
+Mukesh, a post-graduate in computer science, kick-started his career as a tester in a small software organization, drawing a monthly income of INR 9,000 after having an employment gap of 2 years post completing his academic course.

-Although Mukesh’s interest was in coding and programming, he couldn’t find a job in software engineering due to his confusion between Java and .Net technologies.
-He eventually chose testing as a career path, as it seemed like an easier option.
+While Mukesh had a keen interest in coding and programming, he couldn’t secure a software engineering job due to his confusion between Java and .Net technologies.
+Eventually, he opted for testing as a career option, considering it as an easy alternative.

-Despite his initial reservations, Mukesh dedicated himself to his role as a tester.
-He excelled in his first project and became a core tester within the company.
-Over the course of seven years, he acquired expertise in different testing processes and domains.
-However, his attempts to find a job with a higher salary were unsuccessful.
+Despite his initial reluctance, Mukesh committed himself wholly to his responsibilities as a tester.
+He excelled in his initial project and emerged as a key tester in the company.
+Over a span of seven years, he acquired expertise in various testing processes and domains.
+His attempts to land a job with a higher pay, however, remained unsuccessful.

-Currently, Mukesh works as a Senior Tester in the same company, earning INR 50,000 per month.
+Currently, Mukesh is employed as a Senior Tester in the company, drawing INR 50,000 per month.

-Now that you’ve heard these stories, you may be wondering how you can change yourself and achieve your goals as a successful testing professional.
+Having heard these stories, you might be pondering about how to bring about changes in yourself and achieve your objectives as a fruitful testing professional.

-Let me provide some guidelines to help you achieve a successful and fulfilling career as a testing professional.
-These guidelines can be followed based on your level of experience:
+Allow me to suggest some guidelines that can aid in achieving a successful career as a testing professional.
+These guidelines can be implemented based on your experience level:

 Journey #1: (0-2 years)

 #1.
-Start your career with passion and interest: Embrace your career as a testing professional and approach it with enthusiasm from the beginning.
-Learn about your roles and responsibilities, understand the project and testing life cycle, software requirements, and testing processes.
+Kick-start your career with enthusiasm and curiosity: Embrace your professional role as a tester and approach it with enthusiasm right from the beginning.
+Absorb the knowledge about your roles and responsibilities, get acquainted with the project and testing life cycle, software requirements, and testing processes.

 #2.
-Improve your communication skills: Develop fluency in English, as effective communication is essential for career growth.
+Enhance your communication skills: Ensure proficiency in English as effective communication is vital for career progression.

 Journey #2: (2-5 years)

-This stage is crucial for your career development, as it requires learning and personal growth in addition to your core responsibilities.
+This phase is a turning point for your career growth as it demands personal development in addition to the fundamental responsibilities.

 #1.
-Fine-tune your attitude: Let go of personal attitudes and ego.
-Cultivate positive thoughts, interact with others, and work towards common project goals.
+Refine your attitude: Shed personal attitudes and ego to cultivate positive thoughts, engage with others and work towards a common project goal.

 #2.
-Share your knowledge: Share your knowledge with your juniors, as it will motivate you to learn new things.
-Remember, sharing knowledge does not diminish your own expertise.
+Disseminate your knowledge: Share your insights with your subordinates as it encourages you to learn new nuances.
+Remember, disseminating knowledge doesn’t devalue your own proficiency.

 #3.
-Learn automation frameworks: Do not miss the opportunity to learn automation frameworks.
-Explore various automation tools, choose one, and become proficient in it.
+Grasp automation frameworks: Don’t miss out on learning about automation frameworks.
+Explore various automation tools, choose one and master it.

 #4.
-Participate in organizational initiatives: Be an active team member, contribute to projects, suggest improvements to testing processes and automation frameworks, and strive to achieve recognition within the company.
+Engage in organizational initiatives: Be an active member in the team.
+Contribute to projects, suggest improvements in testing strategies and automation frameworks, and aim to achieve accolades within the company.

 Journey #3: (5-8 years)

 #1.
-Evaluate your professional journey: Assess your experience level, projects you have been involved in, domains you have worked with, and the technologies and platforms you have experience in.
-If you find yourself lacking in any of these areas, consider a change.
+Reflect on your professional journey: Assess your level of experience, the projects you have participated in, domains and technologies you have worked with.
+If you find you are lagging in any areas, consider making changes.

 #2.
-Determine your position: Check with your current company to see if there are opportunities for growth in the next 2-3 years.
-If not, consider finding a new employer.
+Assess your current position: Discuss with your current organization if there are opportunities for growth in the next 2-3 years.
+If not, consider seeking opportunities elsewhere.

 #3.
-Acquire knowledge in quality assurance and project management: Take on additional responsibilities, participate in review meetings, improve quality metrics, and introduce best practices to the team and management.
+Grasp expertise in quality assurance and project management: Take on additional duties, engage in review meetings, enhance quality measures, and introduce best industry practices to the team and management.

-- Analyze projects and suggest simplifications and improvements to the testing process and automation frameworks.
+- Audit projects and propose simplifications and improvements to the testing procedures and automation frameworks.

-- Strive to be recognized as the “Employee of the Month” and actively contribute to the success of the projects.
+- Aim to be nominated as the “Employee of the Month” and actively contribute to the project’s success.

-By the end of this stage, you should have become an expert in quality assurance and testing frameworks, with excellent leadership skills.
-You should also be recognized as a domain and subject matter expert.
+By the conclusion of this journey, you should have become an expert in quality assurance, testing frameworks boasting excellent leadership abilities and be recognized as a domain expert.

 Journey #4: (8-10 years)

-This stage presents great opportunities for career advancement.
-You may be offered managerial positions within your current company or from new employers.
+This stint provides abundant opportunities for career advancement.
+You might be offered manager roles by your present company or other employers.

-When considering job offers, carefully evaluate the roles, responsibilities, salary packages, and employment benefits.
+Considering job offers, meticulously evaluate the roles, duties, remuneration packages, and employment benefits.

-Remember that being a manager is not the only path to success.
-Focus on demonstrating leadership skills in your current position, regardless of the title, and perform your job with dedication.
-Opportunities will come knocking at your door.
+Do keep in mind that manager is not the only route to success.
+Concentrate on showcasing leadership qualities in your existing role, irrespective of the title, and excel at your job with dedication, the offers will come to you.

 Journey #5: (10+ years)

-Instead of creating followers, strive to create leaders.
-Mentor your subordinates and help them reach the same heights as you have.
-Seek opportunities to work abroad, negotiate salaries and other employment benefits.
+Rather than creating followers, strive to nurture leaders.
+Mentor your juniors, and assist them in reaching their potential.
+Scour for opportunities to work overseas, negotiate remunerations, and other employment benefits.

-Identify the company of your dreams and work towards settling down and growing with them.
-Maintain a healthy work-life balance, spend time with your loved ones, and be available for the company at your preferred times, even outside of office hours.
+Identify the dream company, and work towards growing with it.
+Maintain a healthy balance between work and personal life, spend quality time with your dear ones and be available for the company when they need you, even beyond working hours.

-In the 80s, most IT companies did not have dedicated testing or QA departments and did not prioritize testing.
-However, as software failures and bugs increased, companies realized the importance of testing.
-Separate testing teams were formed, and testing became an integral part of software development.
+Back in the 80’s, most IT organizations did not have distinct testing or Quality Assurance (QA) departments.
+Testing was not given prominence.
+However, as software failures and bugs escalated, organizations soon understood the significance of testing.
+Independent testing teams were set up and testing was incorporated as a critical aspect of software development.

-Currently, the developer-to-tester ratio is much lower than it once was, and the software industry understands the value of quality assurance and testing.
+Presently, the developer-to-tester ratio is significantly reduced and the software industry acknowledges the importance of quality assurance and testing.

-Personal attitudes, dedication, and focused efforts vary greatly among individuals, which is why only a small percentage of professionals reach their goals in a given time frame.
+Personal attitudes, commitment, and concentrated effort differ significantly amongst individuals, which is why only a small fraction of professionals attain their goals within a certain timeline.

-About the Author: Balu A. is an experienced IT professional with over two decades of software experience, including a decade in project and test management.
-He has delivered enterprise applications and mobility solutions across various domains using Microsoft, Oracle, Java, and Mobile technologies.
+About the Author: Balu A. is an accomplished IT professional with two decades of software experience, including ten years in project and test management.
+He has delivered enterprise applications and mobility solutions across varied domains using Microsoft, Oracle, Java, and Mobile technologies.

-So, are you ready to embark on your journey as a testing professional with a unique and focused approach to achieve your goals and targets?
+So, are you geared up to begin your journey as a testing professional, carrying a unique and focused approach to accomplish your objectives and targets?